 - 2011 Batch turned to music – self-taught in voice, guitar and percussion.

 - 2012 Batch’s song “M’Beugel” wins the World Music Network’s Battle of the Bands Competition.
 The track is also included on the collection album titled “The Best African Music You’ve Never Heard”

 - 2012 Batch releases his first EP with 4 songs.

 - 2012 Batch starts as lead singer for Fofoulah (ongoing).
 Batch is percussionist and lead vocalist for Fofoulah, a band whose name means “It’s right there” in Wolof.
 This band has the rhythms of the Sabar drums at its heart, Fofoulah’s music incorporates elements of electronic music, dub, Improvisation and afro-rock.
 From London, Senegal and the Gambia, Fofoulah’s music is shaped and lifted by diverse sound-worlds and cultures.

-- 2015 Batch features (vocals) in BBC Natural World Africa’s fishing leopards, Music by William Goodchild and narrated by Dave Attenborough.
+- 2015 Batch features (vocals) in BBC Natural World Africa’s fishing leopards, Music by William Goodchild and narrated by Sir David Attenborough.

 - 2017 Batch releases his second album Xamle.

 - 2019 Batch releases his third album Moytou.